GrantWasil/Claude-Project/claude-engineer/StarWarsUnlimitedRules/content/docs/card-types.md

 ## Deckbuilding Considerations

 - Each deck must contain exactly 1 base and 1 leader.
-- Minimum deck size is typically 50 cards (excluding base and leader).
+- Minimum deck size is typically 50 cards (excluding base and leader), but may vary by format.
-- No more than 3 copies of a card with the same name in a deck.
+- No more than 3 copies of a card with the same name in a deck, unless otherwise specified by a format.
 - Unique cards (⟡) are limited to 1 copy per deck.

 {{% alert context="warning" %}}